bfritscher/cours-vue-github-project-creator/data/stories/003-004-clear-completed-items.md

 ### Acceptance Criteria

-1. A "Clear Completed" button is visible on the page, but only when there is at least one completed item on the list.
+- [ ] A "Clear Completed" button is visible on the page, but only when there is at least one completed item on the list.
-2. When the "Clear Completed" button is clicked, all items that have been marked as completed are removed from the list.
+- [ ] When the "Clear Completed" button is clicked, all items that have been marked as completed are removed from the list.
-3. If there are no completed items, the "Clear Completed" button should not be visible.
+- [ ] If there are no completed items, the "Clear Completed" button is not be visible.

 <details>
 <summary>Hints</summary>